“Leaning Trees” from Deep Roots

 Suddenly, I’m not thinking about pine trees and hurricanes.
 I’m thinking about teenagers.
 I’ve worked with young people all of my adult life, first as a teacher and coach, later as a school principal, and then as administrator of a church youth camp,

-I’ve seen my share of leaning teens, I mean trees . . . no, I really do mean leaning teens.
-The teenage years are difficult years for a young person as well as those around them, especially parents.
+I’ve seen my share of leaning teens—I mean trees . . . no, I really do mean leaning teens.
+The teenage years are difficult for young people and those around them, especially parents.
 Many times, just like my wind-ravaged pines, they lean badly and seem damaged beyond recovery.

-But teens, like trees, are resilient, especially if their root system is firm, deep, and strong.
+But teens, like trees, are resilient, especially if their root systems are firm, deep, and strong.
 Don’t give up on them.
-There’s a lot of future growth and good return ahead.
+There’s a lot of future growth and good returns ahead.

 Here’s a word for any discouraged parents: Don’t give up on a leaning teenager.
 Just help ensure their root system is strong and firm.